 - If the transfer of an APDU is interrupted before the confirmation of the first checkpoint, the value of the SynchronizationPointSerialNumber in S-ACTIVITY-RESUME should be zero, and the S-ACTIVITY-RESUME must be immediately followed by an S-ACTIVITY-DISCARD. - m) In S-TOKEN-PLEASE, the UserData parameter shall contain an integer conforming to X.409 which conveys the priority. - n) The receiving RTS can use the value of the Reason parameter in the S-U-EXCEPTION-REPORT to suggest to the sending RTS that it should either interrupt or discard the current activity.
-S-U-Exception Reports are handled as stated in Version 5 of the Implementors Guide pages 12-13, paragraph E-33. - o) In the case of S-P-ABORT, the current activity (if any) is regarded as interrupted, rather than discarded. - p) Table 7.16 illustrates the legal negotiation possibilities allowed by X.410 clause 4.2.1 regarding checkpoint size and window size.
+S-U-Exception Reports are handled as stated in Version 5 of the Implementors Guide pages 12-13, paragraph E-33. - In the case of S-P-ABORT, the current activity (if any) is regarded as interrupted, rather than discarded. - p) Table 7.12 illustrates the legal negotiation possibilities allowed by X.410 clause 4.2.1 regarding checkpoint size and window size. - q) These agreements include the provisions of version 6 of the Implementors Guide identical in all respects to version 5, except that the following points have been added to section 3.5: - o for section 4.4.1 of X.410; "If the receiving RTS receives an S-ACTIVITY-DISCARD indication primitive and has already issued a TRANSFER indication primitive, it aborts the connection (S-U-ABORT request) with the "transfer completed" version code." - o for section 4.6.2 of X.410 "The "transfer completed (7)" abort reason is used to indicate to the sending RTS that the receiving RTS could not discard the activity because it has already completed the transfer (issued a TRANSFER indication primitive)."
+Transfer completed (7) is also added to the table of abort reasons in this section.

-acceptor answer CS = 0 (or unspecified) WS unspecified CS = m WS = j (or unspecified) CS = n WS = j (or unspecified) initiator proposal CS = 0 (or unspecified) WS = i (or unspecified) legal legal ł CS = k WS = i (or unspecified) legal legal not allowed o CS means Checkp ointSize ------------------- ----------
+Table 7.12 Checkpoint window size of ΙP ------------ ------------ -------- ------ ---- ---- acceptor answer CS = 0 (or unspecified) WS unspecified CS = m WS = j (or unspecified) CS = n WS = j (or unspecified) initiator proposal CS = 0 (or unspecified WS = i (or unspecified legal legal CS = k WS = i (or unspecified legal ) legal not allowed